Behavior

 1. Use Familiar Sounds To Desensitize Your Dog

-- Play a recording of the trigger sound at a low volume
+• Play a recording of the trigger at a low volume.

-- Slowly increase the volume over time as they get more comfortable
+• Gradually increase the volume as they become more comfortable.

 2. Try Gentle Noise-Correction Techniques